Nefarious-Engineering/tbug/README.md

 # Legal Disclaimer

-T-BUG is intended for ethical and educational use only.
-Unauthorized use of this device on systems you do not own or have permission to test is illegal.
+T-BUG is an open-source hardware and software project developed for educational, ethical hacking, research, and automation purposes only.

+**_Any use of this device or its associated scripts on systems that you do not own or for which you do not have explicit permission to test, is strictly prohibited and may be illegal under local, national, or international laws._**

+The developers, contributors, and maintainers of this project **do not condone, support, or accept responsibility** for any malicious use or unauthorized use of this tool/device.
+By using this project, you agree that:

+- You are solely responsible for how you use the hardware and software provided.

+- You will not use it for unauthorized access, data theft, system compromise, or other unlawful activities.

+- The creators of this project cannot be held liable for any damage, misuse, or legal consequences arising from its use.

+This project is provided **as-is**, without warranty or guarantee.
+Use responsibly and always follow **legal** and **ethical guidelines**.

 # Getting Started